How Long Will It Take? The Steps of a Vermont Lawsuit

 Step Six: Trial

 If your case is not settled either during the discovery process or during mediation, your case will likely proceed to trial.
 At trial, both your attorney and the defense attorneys will lay out their sides of the case before a judge and jury.
-You will be required to attend the trial but will only be required to participate in the proceedings if you are called to testify.
+You will be required to attend the trial, but you will only be required to participate in the proceedings if you are called to testify.

 Your attorney will likely call you to testify before the jury and will ask you a number of questions to highlight the strength of your case and why you deserve to be compensated by the defendants.

-At trial the defendant’s attorney will also want to ask you questions about your claims to try to point out any potential weaknesses in your story to the jury.
-However, this is not something to stress about as you will already have prepared for and been asked these questions during your deposition.
+At trial, the defendant’s attorney will also want to ask you questions about your claims to try to point out any potential weaknesses in your story to the jury.
+However, this is not something to stress about, as you will already have prepared for and been asked these questions during your deposition.
 You will also have met again with your attorney shortly before trial to go over your deposition testimony and to answer any questions you may have about the trial process.

 We look forward to meeting and working with you and to devoting our efforts to help you secure justice and fair compensation.
-You can reach Kramer Law for a free consultation by calling a 802-257-2221 or using our quick and easy contact form.
+You can reach Kramer Law for a free consultation by calling 802-257-2221 or using our quick and easy contact form.

-As our client, we will take care of all of the legal, privacy and insurance related issues surrounding your case so that you are able to recover and work towards a brighter and better future.
+As our client, we will take care of all of the legal, privacy, and insurance-related issues surrounding your case so that you are able to recover and work towards a brighter and better future.

 Our Brattleboro Offices